-Over the past few weeks we have been talking to our sponsors, health boards, arts and health organisations / practitioners and networks including in Wales, as well as in England, Scotland and Northern Ireland, to understand what’s going on and where we might add value within the learning agenda of the HARP Programme.
+When the pandemic began in March 2020, we talked to our sponsors, health boards, arts and health organisations / practitioners and networks including in Wales, as well as in England, Scotland and Northern Ireland, to understand what was going on and where we might add value within the learning agenda of the HARP Programme.

 How do we improve pathways and access to arts interventions that support different groups during this time and beyond?